Infineon/cy-mbedtls-acceleration/README.md

 ### Hardware accelerated MbedTLS code example

-This code example demonstrates MbedTLS hardware acceleration capabilities using the cryptographic hardware block of CAT1A, CAT1B and CAT1C MCUs.
-It uses SHA - 256 algorithm.
+This code example demonstrates MbedTLS hardware acceleration capabilities using the cryptographic hardware block of CAT1A / CAT1B / CAT1C MCU.
+It uses SHA-256 algorithm.

 _**Note:** To enable the standard input output over UART communication, you can create `Hello_World` project from ModusToolbox or clone from [mtb-example-psoc6-hello-world](https://github.com/Infineon/mtb-example-psoc6-hello-world)_